Veel mensen vinden het leuk om in een groep met leeftijdsgenoten te reizen. Ben jij ook zo iemand? Dan ben je bij ons

 Travelling south across a bunch of different terrain, you will reach Ifrane, a mountain resort established by the French in 1929.
-After a short stop for coffee and a leg-stretch, continue further south.
+After a short stop for coffee and an opportunity to stretch your legs, continue further south.
 Then, at Midelt, the landscape opens up, giving way to awesome views to the west.
 This smallish market town, surrounded by farmland and orchards, is a great spot to break up the journey to the Sahara and watch Berber people and nomadic shepherds tending to their flocks.
-You’ll stay the night in Midelt.
-But first it’s time for a nice walk (approximately 1.5–2 hours).
+You’ll stay the night in Midelt, but first it’s time for a nice walk (approximately 2 hours).
 The walk itself is easy, but the terrain is rocky in some places, so wear your best walking shoes.
 Bring your camera too, or your smartphone or whatever, because the scenes along the way might just make your Instagram account explode.

 On your way to the desert, stop at the spectacular narrow defile known as the Gorges du Ziz, then head to the large town of Errachidia.
-Pass the 500-year old ruins of the Ksar of Meski then descend into the Ziz Valley, a particularly fertile region that produces figs, olives, dates and tamarisk – a fruit grown for its tannin and used in the curing of leather skins.
-Arrive in Merzouga, drop your main bags off at your overnight camp set next to a simple Auberge (that’s French for ‘inn’), and get ready for one in a life time experience – a desert full of awesome.
-The mode of transport: camel, of course.
-Brace yourself for one heck of a sunset.
-This ride takes about an hour, going through the sea of sand and loops back to your private camp for an overnight stay.
-In the camp, you’ll have a thin mattress, blankets and sheets (and auberge not so far away, just in case..).
+Pass the 500-year-old ruins of the Ksar of Meski then descend into the Ziz Valley, a particularly fertile region that produces figs, olives, dates and tamarisk – a fruit grown for its tannin and used in the curing of leather skins.
+Arrive in Merzouga, drop your main bags off at your overnight camp set next to a simple Auberge (that’s French for ‘inn’), and get ready for a once in a lifetime experience – a desert full of awesome.
+The mode of transport?
+Camel, of course!
+Brace yourself for one heck of a sunset, this ride takes about an hour, going through the vast expanse of sand, and loops back to your private camp for an overnight stay.
+In the camp, you’ll have a thin mattress, blankets and sheets (and auberge not so far away, just in case).
 Make sure you bring a sleeping sheet if it’s winter (you’d be surprised how cold it can get).
 Sleep under the stars and have a mind-blowing ‘I am so far from home’ kinda moment.